 There are some amazing websites out there for teaching social studies lessons.
-Check out our 50+ favorites.
+Check out our favorite social studies websites.

 Ideas for Classroom Organization

-38. Use an uncommon organizing method for the Common Core.
+42. Use an uncommon organizing method for the Common Core

 Here’s an idea from Teaching in OZ.
 Create separately labeled folders for each standard, then file activities that align with each standard in the appropriate folders.
 Genius!

 Here’s an idea from Life Between Summers.
-When students highlight their names before handing in work, you’ll never receive a name-free paper again!
+When students highlight their names before handing in work, you’ll never receive a nameless paper again!

 Who can think straight when their workspace is utter chaos?
 Check out these hacks for keeping your teacher desk organized.

 Make sure your third graders have easy access to loads of reading materials.
-These bins will help you organize your fiction, nonfiction, biographies, graphic novels and more.
+These book bins will help you organize your fiction, nonfiction, biographies, graphic novels, and more.

-42. Take good care of your anchor charts.
+48. Take good care of your anchor charts

-Anchor charts are such an amazing resource in the classroom.
+Anchor charts are such an amazing resource for teaching third grade.
 When you create one that is truly a work of art, you want to make sure you keep it.
-Here are 10 awesome ways to organize and store your anchor charts.
+Here are some awesome ways to organize and store your anchor charts.